informationgrid/ingrid-editor/FAQ.md

 In the backend create a new package under `de/ingrid/igeserver/profiles/<profile-name>`.
 Inside the types-package create a new interface of your type which extends `EntityType`.
-The implementation needs to extend from `OrientDBDocumentEntityType`.
-Have a look at `MCloudType.kt`.
+The implementation needs to extend from `PostgreSQLEntityType`.
+Have a look at `PMCloudType.kt`.

 ### Export